Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting: Methodology

 \subsection{Evaluating Probabilistic Predictions}

+In this section, we propose a suite of metrics for evaluating probabilistic traffic predictors.
 Since a probabilistic prediction contains much more information than a deterministic counterpart, ideal scoring rules should evaluate the entire distribution rather than derived properties.
-For this purpose, we follow \citet{tang2021probabilistic} and use the Continuous Ranked Probability Score (CRPS)~\citep{gneiting2007strictly} for its joint consideration of calibration, resolution, and uncertainty~\citep{candille2005evaluation}.
+For this purpose, we follow \citet{tang2021probabilistic} and use the Continuous Ranked Probability Score (CRPS) \citep{gneiting2007strictly} for its joint consideration of calibration, resolution, and uncertainty \citep{candille2005evaluation}.
 By definition, the CRPS score evaluates the difference between a predicted Cumulative Distribution Function (CDF) $F$ and an observed value $y$:

 where $H$ is the Heaviside step function, i.e., a step function jumping from 0 to 1 at the label value $y$.
 We interpret a deterministic prediction as a Dirac Delta function.
 Therefore, $F(x)$ reduces to a step CDF at the predicted value, and the CRPS score becomes the absolute error between the prediction and the label.
-In addition to CRPS, we introduce two metrics to specifically evaluate the predicted confidence intervals, i.e., the mean Average Width (mAW) and the mean Confidence Calibration Error (mCCE).
+In addition to CRPS, we introduce two metrics to specifically evaluate the interval-based predictions, i.e., the mean Average Width (mAW) and the mean Confidence Calibration Error (mCCE).
+Below, we describe a general notation to integrate HDPS into the concept of confidence interval, where a predicted confidence interval consists of multiple sub-intervals, and a single continuous interval can be regarded as a special case.

 A properly predicted confidence interval should be informative.
 Therefore, we measure the width of the predicted interval (possibly with multiple sub-intervals indexed by $i$) at a confidence level, and average it over all locations and time steps to obtain an Average Width ($\operatorname{AW}$).